 Eat like a local in Aix

 The Mediterranean diet is considered one of the healthiest for a good reason.
 Everything here abounds with fresh, colourful ingredients.
 Bright red and yellow peppers, luscious tomatoes and bright green courgettes are at the base of most of the recipes in this area.

 Top 5 foods to try in Aix

-- TAPENDADE – this is a paste traditionally made from olives, garlic, anchovies, olive oil and other spices.
+1. Tapenade – this is a paste traditionally made from olives, garlic, anchovies, olive oil and other spices.
 It comes in green and black versions and varies quite a lot in taste, depending on the maker.
 Buy from a market stall and they will let you taste before you purchase.
 Great for aperitifs served on bread or toast.
-It’s quite expensive so remember that a little goes a long way
+It’s quite expensive so remember that a little goes a long way.

-One of the great joys of being on holidays in Provence is mooching around the markets.
+One of the great joys of being on holidays in Provence is browsing in the markets.
 There’s always one going on somewhere, and Aix has its fair share to explore.
-In fact there are so many, the tourist board has put together a map with the times and days of all the different markets in the town.
-Most of the big markets take place on Tuesdays, Thursdays and Saturdays.

 The Aix flower market takes place in the streets around the Town Hall.
 If you’re looking for some good photo ops, this is the place to go.
 It’s a riot of colour and smells and will put you in a good mood for the rest of the day.
 Once again, in the high season, go early before it gets too crowded.

-Aix Cartoon festival - Easter festival: classical music - Aix-en-Provence Carnival: costumed street festival - La Provençale Sainte Victoir: bike race from Aix to St Victoire
+La Provençale Sainte Victoire – bike race from Aix to St Victoire

 Musique dans la rue – Eight days of free concerts around the town